 When budgeting for a new property, there’s always something that people forget to include in their sums.
-Sometimes it’s the cost of moving, sometimes it’s life insurance, and sometimes it’s protection cover.
+Sometimes it’s the cost of moving, sometimes it’s life insurance, and sometimes it’s a protective cover.
 While these are all extremely important, there’s still one thing that people often slip people’s mind when thinking about how much they need to borrow: Stamp Duty.

 While you might think you’re familiar with how this tax works, keep in mind that the Chancellor of the Exchequer made some substantial changes to stamp duty rates back in 2014, so if you haven’t gotten a mortgage since then, things may be different from how you remember.

 Like many taxes, it’s unavoidable, so you must factor it into your budget calculations.
 If you don’t, you could find yourself in a whole heap of trouble when it comes to trying to purchase that dream property.
 Couples need to be extra careful of the stamp duty surcharge.